This extension is now replaced with our Advanced Form. Its login page feature allows you to have conditional redirect based on the looked-up value.

 Share a link with your customers where they can register if they’re new and/or update their info if their record already exists.

-One of the most common use cases for this extension is to send users to a registration form if they are new users, or send them to a record update form if they are existing users. (by integrating with another extension of ours)
+One of the most common use cases for this extension is to send users to a registration form if they are new users, or send them to a record update form if they are existing users. (by integrating with Advanced Form extension)

 Example: users type their phone number into a text field and it will search all the existing phone number you have in Airtable to see if there’s a match.
 If there is a match, they are redirected to the record editor.
 If there isn’t a match, you can send them to a different URL where they can register.